root-project/student-course/README.md

 such as creating simple statistics and manipulating ROOT files.
 The `course/notebooks/02-analysis` directory contains different examples of usage of the RDataFrame interface and guides the participant through the main steps required in a typical HEP analysis workflow.
+Relevant exercises can be found at `course/notebooks/exercises/core`.

 Enjoy!
 And in case of any issues, don't hesitate to ask on our [forum](https://root-forum.cern.ch).